|Type of programme||Mode of study||Profile of the programme||Standard study length||Language Instruction||Department|

 Other academic duties

-Participation in events organized by the department, especially concerts and other performances.
+Participation in events organised by the department, especially concerts and other performances.
 Consistent interest in contemporary music and active search for new knowledge.

 Characterisation of professional practice